Clinics offer free vasectomies, citing a surge in demand

 A vasectomy involves cutting and sealing the tube that carries sperm, preventing it from entering ejaculate fluid.
 Baum said she chats with patients to keep them calm, sometimes turning on a playlist that includes “Great Balls of Fire” and “The Nutcracker Suite.”
 Most patients are fully recovered in a couple of days.

-Associated Press writer John Hanna in Topeka, Kansas, and News Researcher Jennifer Farrar in New York contributed to this report.
+Associated Press writer Hanna reported from Topeka, Kansas.
+News Researcher Jennifer Farrar in New York contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.